dd32/core-control/readme.txt

 Tested up to: 2.8
 Stable tag: 0.6

-Core Control is a set of plugin modules which can be used to control certain aspects of the WordPress control.
+Core Control is a set of plugin modules which can be used to control certain aspects of the WordPress Core.
-Currently, Core Control features modules for managing Filesystem Access, Managing plugin/theme/core updates, Managing HTTP Transports & External HTTP Request logging
+Currently, Core Control features modules for managing Filesystem Access, Managing plugin/theme/core updates, Managing HTTP Transports & External HTTP Request logging.

 == Description ==

+Please Note: Core Control is mainly a Developers plugin, However it can be used by end users alike, Just realise, That novice users are not the initial target audience, and as such, this plugin (and its modules) may be more technical aimed.

 Core Control is a set of plugin modules which can be used to control certain aspects of the WordPress control.
 Currently, Core Control features modules for managing Filesystem Access, Managing plugin/theme/core updates, Managing HTTP Transports & External HTTP Request logging